krobbi/afrogalypse/readme.md

 | Boost       | Space  |
 | Pause       | Escape |

+# Building
+See [etc/builds/readme.md](/etc/builds/readme.md) for documentation on building the game.

 # Development
-Afrogalypse was created as my first solo game jam project and an entry to the [GMTK Game Jam 2023](https://itch.io/jam/gmtk-2023) - a 48-hour game jam hosted by [Game Maker's Toolkit](https://www.youtube.com/@GMTK) with a secret theme that is revealed when the jam starts.
+The game was created as my first solo game jam project and an entry to the [GMTK Game Jam 2023](https://itch.io/jam/gmtk-2023) - a 48-hour game jam hosted by [Game Maker's Toolkit](https://www.youtube.com/@GMTK) with a secret theme that is revealed when the jam starts.